 This can only come by spending quality time in prayer and the word.
 The antidote is not hard, but the flesh wars against the spirit man and that is our biggest battle, not the devil.

-The lord loves you, He is just waiting on many to come to him and talk to him, in prayer you need not use theological words or grand words it is simple,.
-Profound communication as we talk to God, understand when you do this , the lord will talk back.
-Prayer is not a dialog , but monologue remember that, remember God still speaks.
+The lord loves you, He is just waiting on many to come to him and talk to him, in prayer you need not use theological words or grand words it is simple, profound communication as we talk to God, understand when you do this , the lord will talk back.
+Prayer is not a monologue, but a dialogue remember that, remember God still speaks.
 If we only train ourselves to take heed and follow our lords words we will have peace, even in the biggest storm in our life.
-It works,.
-I know it, I have done it , and beloved I lie not,.
-It honestly works, do not run away for prayer and the word, in this crucial,hour in history it is time to have child like faith and run to our ABA Father in Jesus name.
+It works, I know it, I have done it , and beloved I lie not,.
+It honestly works, do not run away from prayer and the word, in this crucial, hour in history it is time to have child like faith and run to our ABA Father in Jesus name.